gentakojima/radiobattletoads/README.md

   - The generated calendar is cached, so changes to a Googler Calendar won't be instantly reflected on the generated calendar (takes up to 3.5 minutes by default for changes to take effect)
-  - Podcasts are downloaded every day just once by default.
-If a podcast is published between the last night and the scheduled hour, the previous episode will be aired instead
   - MP3s are downloaded every hour.
 If a mp3 is scheduled less than an hour before the show starts, the show might not be aired